 - Click the three horizontal dots in the top-right corner.

 - Click the Play button.

-Pro Tip: You can click the Voice Settings button next to the Play button to adjust voice speed and choose between a female and male voice.
+Pro Tip: You can click the Voice Settings button next to the Play button to adjust voice speed and choose between a female and a male voice.

 Slash Commands in the Search Bar